notozman/ble_examples/examples/rtos/CC2640R2_LAUNCHXL/bleapps/spp_ble_client/readme.md

  - Follow the steps from our [FAQ](faq.md) to connect to the LaunchPad boards
  - **Please note that the SPP project uses the default baud rate of 115200**

-2. Power the boards inividually and verify they are initialized
+2. Power the boards individually and verify they are initialized
  - The client will blink the green LED twice at initialzation.
 It will also display `Auto connecting...` on the terminal
  - The server will blink the red LED once at initialization
  - The client will auto connect to the server using a hardcoded BD\_ADDR